 The statements_digest consumer requires global_instrumentation to be YES or it is not checked.
 There is no dependency on the statement event consumers, so you can obtain statistics per digest without having to collect statistics in events_statements_current, which is advantageous in terms of overhead.
-Conversely, you can get detailed statements in events_statements_current without digests (the DIGEST and DIGEST_TEXT columns are NULL).
+Conversely, you can get detailed statements in events_statements_current without digests (the DIGEST and DIGEST_TEXT columns are NULL in this case).

-For more information about statement digesting, see Performance Schema Statement Digests.
+For more information about statement digesting, see Performance Schema Statement Digests and Sampling.